-Net cash used in investing activities was \$0.5 million and \$0.2 million in 2019 and 2018, respectively.
-The majority of cash used in investing activities was for internally manufactured equipment, and the purchase of manufacturing, laboratory and office equipment.
+Net cash used in investing activities was \$0.3 million and \$0.5 million in 2020 and 2019, respectively.
+The majority of cash used in investing activities was for the purchase of manufacturing, laboratory and office equipment.

 Cash Flows from Financing Activities